snowplow-archive/snowplow.github.com/documentation/data-modeling/sessionization/02-basic-sql.md

 <img src="/assets/img/documentation/sessionization/basic-previous.png" width="466px">

-## Difference in time

-The next step is to compare the values in tstamp and previous_tstamp to determine whether there were 30 minutes or not between consequtive events.
+## Finding gaps between events

+Now that we have `previous_tstamp` we are in a position to compare both timestamps.
+If 30 or more minutes have elapsed between two consecutive events, we want to start a new session.

 This uses EXTRACT EPOCH to calculate the number of sessions, and combines it with a CASE statement.
 It also returns 1 when previous_tstamp is NULL.
 The new_session columns indicates which events are new sessions.

 {% highlight sql %}
 SELECT